cnaak/lyceum.typ/src/root.typ

 /// - title (dictionary)
 ///   with "value" and "short" keys and string values.
 ///
+/// - authors (array)
+///   of author info dictionaries, in order.
+///
 /// - affiliations (array)
-///   of affiliation dictionaries, with institution and authors/contributors data.
+///   of affiliation dictionaries, with institution and other contributors data.
 ///
 /// - publisher (dictionary)
 ///   with "name", "location", and "url" keys.